BlackMamba1w/SpringAI/README.md

 ./Spring.sh -p "Your prompt here"
 ```

-and voila, your response should be there in a pretty long time (Spare me I'm still working on this D:)
+and voila, your response should be there... in a pretty long time.
+(Spare me, I'm still working on this.)

 # Set-up instructions: